 The SGRAT includes a section dedicated to Tenet 1: "Create a range of housing opportunities and choices."
-The results of this portion of the analysis in Troy revealed that while Troy has made some steps towards smart growth as it relates to affordability of a wide variety of housing types, it has room for improvement.
+The results of this portion of the analysis in Troy revealed that wide variety of housing types, it has room for improvement.
 For instance, while the City has funded training for City staff for housing affordability programs, it has not actively promoted housing affordability.
 Further, while there are a variety of housing types in the City that may allow for an array of people to become homeowners, the City has not proactively pursued funding assistance or renovation assistance for the lowest ends of the economic spectrum.
 Specific questions contributing to these results include: